-3. Cost risk adjustment (Step 2)
+3. Cost risk adjustment (step 2)

-Basis of cost risk adjustment
+Basis of the cost risk adjustment

-- 3.1 Section 17(2) of the Act, and Regulation 11(3), set out the requirement for the cost risk adjustment: - "Adjust the baseline profit rate by an agreed amount which is within a range of plus or minus 25% of the baseline profit rate, so as to reflect the risk of the primary contractor's actual allowable costs under the contract differing from its estimated allowable costs." - 3.2 The cost risk adjustment guidance is principles-based rather than rules-based.
+- 3.1 Section 17(2) of the Act, and regulation 11(3), set out the requirement for the cost risk adjustment: - "Adjust the baseline profit rate by an agreed amount which is within a range of plus or minus 25% of the baseline profit rate, so as to reflect the risk of the primary contractor's actual allowable costs under the contract differing from its estimated allowable costs." - 3.2 Section 30 of the Act sets out that "[the Act] and single source contract regulations apply to qualifying subcontracts (and to sub-contractors) as they apply to qualifying defence contracts (and to primary contractors)".
+In the case of a qualifying sub-contract, the calculation of the cost risk adjustment is agreed between the sub-contractor and the contracting authority, rather than the Secretary of State, and this guidance must be modified by reading references to the Secretary of State as the contracting authority and references to the contractor as the sub-contractor.